Thanmai-Sahith/252_a8/README.md

 # SIC-XE-Assembler-

-Steps to compile and run the program:-
+Steps to compile and run the program(for UNIX/LINUX):-

 1. execute
 ```